 Time-sensitive care for certain cancers will continue to be provided.
 Your surgeon’s office will contact you if your upcoming surgery is impacted by circumstances beyond our control.
 We will make every effort to have your surgery done as quickly as possible.

 Pharmacies are an essential service and will continue to be available to meet patient medication needs.
 At this time, it is not necessary to request additional refill quantities.
-Your community pharmacist may reduce the number of prescribed medication you receive to a 30-day supply at a time.
-This is to help ensure no medication shortages occur as a result of stockpiling of medications.
+The previous 30-day dispensing restriction was lifted on June 15, meaning pharmacists may once again dispense up to a maximum of 100 days supply of medications as directed by the prescriber.

 If you need your prescription delivered, please ask your dispensing pharmacy about delivery options.